jeanslack/Videomass/README.md

 `python3 -m pip install videomass`

-> This should also automatically install the remaining required dependencies such as wxPython (Mac-Os and Windows only), PyPubSub and youtube-dl.
+> This should also automatically install the remaining required dependencies such as wxPython (only for Mac-Os and Windows), PyPubSub and youtube-dl.
 >
 > On Linux and FreeBSD a launcher should be even created in the application launcher of your desktop environment.
 >
-> To start Videomass on Mac-Os and MS-Windows open a console and just write `videomass` command.
+> To start Videomass on Mac-Os and MS-Windows open a console and type `videomass` command.

 Visit [Installing and Dependencies](https://github.com/jeanslack/Videomass/wiki/Installing-and-Dependencies)